querkmachine/FSFrontEndDocs/authoring-guidelines/writing-microcopy.md

 For example:

-* We couldn't change your password (not 'Your passwould could not be changed')
+* We couldn't change your password (not 'Your password could not be changed')

 ### Talk like a human&hellip;